-The changes shown above in the unaudited condensed consolidated balance sheet relate to the Company's MTPC collaboration agreement and the impact of when milestone payments can be recognized under the new standard as well as the period over which this revenue is recognized.
+The changes shown in the table below relate to the Company's collaboration agreement with MTPC and the impact of when milestone payments can be recognized under the new standard as well as the period over which this revenue is recognized.
 Under ASC 605-28, Revenue Recognition-Milestone Method, the Company evaluates at contract inception whether each milestone is substantive.
 Substantive milestones are recognized as revenue in their entirety upon achievement, assuming all other revenue recognition criteria are met.
 Therefore, a \$4.0 million MTPC development milestone, which was deemed to be substantive, would have been recognized in its entirety in the first quarter of 2018, when the milestone event occurred.
 Under ASC 606, these substantive milestone payments would be classified as variable consideration and included in the allocable transaction price over the remaining period of performance when it is probable that a significant reversal in the cumulative amount of revenue recognized would not occur.
 Under ASC 606, this resulted in the \$4.0 million MTPC development milestone being included in the allocable consideration, of which \$3.2 million was recognized as revenue in 2017 under the proportional performance method utilized for revenue recognition of the MTPC allocable consideration.
 For further discussion of the adoption of this standard, see Note 3.